SeonDahye/DataScience-NBA-salary-predict/README.md

  This function split the given dataset into categorical & numerical dataset.
  Then run the encoder with categorical dataset and scale with the numerical dataset.
  Put the result of it into the list 'dataframeList' by the order.
- This returns that list(scaled & encoded).
+ This returns the list(scaled & encoded).

  ```python
 def compute_Score(df, scalingList=None, encodingList=None):